Whipple's index: ABCC Index

 ABCC Index is another age heaping index that is used in a research and is based on the Whipple's Index.
 This method was developed by A’Hearn, Baten, and Crayen.
 Who examined a close relationship between age heaping and a number of human capital indicators from the U.S. census sample namely, the race, gender, high and low educational status.
 Results proved a statistically significant relationship.
 Further, the same method was conducted on the data from 17 different European countries starting from the Middle Ages up until 19th century.
 The outcome has also depicted a positive correlation between age heaping and literacy.
 Moreover, another study that took into consideration Latin America from the 17th to 20th century also illustrated the higher tendency to age heaping among illiterate population.

 Data Selection

 When applying ABCC index it is important to check the quality of the data and examine the institutional framework as well as the data selection process.
 One of the major rules is to consider only people above 23 and below 62, in order to prevent distortions effects.
 The justification is that the age awareness increases when the minimal age requirements applies (e.g. marriage registration, military conscripts, voting) whereas, older people often tend to overstate their age.
-Moreover, it is important to note that there are different forms of age heaping, e.g. to two or to twelve.
+Moreover, there are different forms of age heaping, e.g. to two or to twelve.
 Heaping to two is more common among adults, teenagers and children.